izihawa/summa/README.md

 # Summa

-Summa is a full-text WASM-compatible search server written in Rust.
+Summa is the fast full-text search server for decentralized web.

 **Yes, you can launch and use Summa inside your browser for opening and searching indices over HTTP!**